nicholascloud/tbtree/README.md

 # tbtree #

+__NOTE:__ This is an unmaintained project that is quite old and out-of-date.

 A tree control for twitter bootstrap.

 __WARNING__:This plugin is very much "alpha" and contains a number of hard-coded things that will change over time.
 Use at your own risk!